How to Install Java in Linux?

 • The key difference between OpenJDK and Oracle JDK is the licensing process.
 OpenJDK is open-source Java with General Public License.

 • Oracle JDK requires a paid license under the Oracle Binary Code License Agreement.
-But there are many other changes in support and cost.
+However, there have been many other changes in support and cost.

-• OpenJDK has the same code as OracleJDK, depending on which provider you are using.
+• OpenJDK has the same code as OracleJDK, depending on your provider.

 • Oracle JDK performance is better than OpenJDK, but that is changing.
 OpenJDK performance is constantly improving.